ComeDownToUs/gulp-sass-card-viewer/README.md

 - using a transpiler (this just popped into my head, really wish I thought of it earlier)
 - handling the club crest file (I assume you wanted it to do that thing where you display a particular portion of the image rather than just breaking it apart)
 - responsive design (e.g. I'd really prefer the top half remains fixed and the rest can scoll over it, this wouldn't take too long).
 At the moment basically imagine it's a design exclusively for phones in landscape (min width of 320px chosen due to that being iPhone 5's specs)
+- Pulling the background image effect from the PSD file